 The Board is a quasi-independent part of county government, governed by a volunteer Board of Directors.
 The Board has the legal responsibility and authority for the provision of mental health and addiction treatment services and contracts with provider agencies to deliver services that assist consumers and clients on the road to recovery.

-The ADAMHS Board of Cuyahoga County is pleased to announce the release of its Winter 2016 Training Institute Workshop Schedule.
+The ADAMHS Board of Cuyahoga County is pleased to announce the release of its Summer 2016 Training Institute Workshop Schedule.

-The ADAMHS Board is using Eventbrite to manage ALL registrations to its Training Institute workshops.
-Payment can be made by credit card or check.
-Organizations can be invoiced.
-Please see page 5
+Please note: The ADAMHS Board is using Eventbrite to manage ALL registrations to its Training Institute workshops.

 Recovery is Beautiful